UMD: A Globally Connected University

 Applying for a Student Visa

-The Office of International Services (ISSS) helps international students who are interested in pursuing a program of study at the University of Maryland, College Park, through the process of applying for either an F-1 or J-1 visa.
+The Office of International Services (ISSS) helps international students who have been admitted to a program of study at the University of Maryland, College Park, through the process of applying for either an F-1 or J-1 visa.
 Below are the definitions of these two visa types, and the procedure one must go through in order to study at the University Maryland as an international student on one of these visas.

 What Exactly is a Visa?

 A visa is a document that is placed into your passport and allows you to request permission from an Immigration officer at a port-of-entry (usually at an airport) to enter the United States.
 The visa itself does not guarantee admission into the U.S.; all other documents must be in order as well.
 The procedure to enter the U.S. is covered in more detail further down this page.

 The F-1 visa is the most often used visa by international students to study at an accredited U.S. college, university, or English language institute.
 Students on F-1 visas come to the United States for a full degree program.
 To apply for an F-1 student visa at a U.S. Embassy or Consulate, you will need a Certificate of Eligibility I-20 document.

 J-1 (Exchange Visitor) Visa

 The J-1 visa is used for educational and cultural exchange programs at the University of Maryland.
 Students on J-1 visa typically come to the United States to study for a shorter period of time - one to two semesters.
 To apply for an J-1 student/scholar visa at a U.S. Embassy or Consulate, you will need a Certificate of Eligibility DS-2019 document.

 - Receive Certificate of Eligibility I-20/DS-2019 from the University of Maryland